 I will consider 3 pruning strategies,

 - Minimum error.
 The tree is pruned back to the point where the cross-validated error is a minimum.
-Cross-validation is the process of building a tree with most of the data and then using the remaining part of the data to test the accuracy of the tree.
+Cross-validation is the process of building a tree with most of the data and then using the remaining part of the data to test the accuracy of the decision tree.

 - Smallest tree.
 The tree is pruned back slightly further than the minimum error.
-Technically the pruning creates a tree with cross-validation error within 1 standard error of the minimum error.
+Technically the pruning creates a decision tree with cross-validation error within 1 standard error of the minimum error.
 The smaller tree is more intelligible at the cost of a small increase in error.